Grokzen/pykwalify/docs/validation-rules.rst

 Matching-rule
 -------------

 Only applies to ``mapping``.
-This enables more finegrained control over how the matching rule should behave when validation regex keys inside mappings.
+This enables more fine-grained control over how the matching rule should behave when validation regex keys inside mappings.

 Currently supported constraint settings are